Do you plan to buy property in Thailand?

 The title can be converted into a Chanote if you submit an application to the Land Register, which in turn approves the application.

 The main difference between this title and the other two is that the land has not been measured by an official authority (the Land Department).
 Instead, the boundaries are often measured by the owner, which can result in less accurate measurements.

-As mentioned, I highly recommend you to find a local solicitor, especially when you’re dealing in transactions with land, that can’t even be owned by foreigners.
+As mentioned, I highly recommend you to find a local solicitor, especially when you’re dealing in transactions with land.

-Local contractual setups opens up to a lot of gray areas, there are solicitors who can help you to draft a leasehold contract which favors you the most.
+Local contractual setups not rarely involve many gray areas.
+There are solicitors who can help you to draft a leasehold contract that favors you the most.

 Common pitfalls when buying land in Thailand